schellenberg/computerscience20/_sources/Python/Overview/MultipleTurtlesAndForLoops.rst

 Regular Polygons
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a program that uses for loops to make a turtle draw these regular polygons (regular means all sides the same lengths, all angles the same):
+Create a program that uses for loops to make a turtle draw regular polygons (regular means all sides the same lengths, all angles the same).
+First, ask the user how many sides they want the polygon to have, and how long each side length should be.
+Now draw the regular polygon that meets the user's requirements!

-- An equilateral triangle
-- A square
-- A hexagon (six sides)
-- An octagon (eight sides)
+.. note:: Remember that in a regular polygon, the sum of the interior angles of the polygon will always be 360 degrees.

 .. activecode:: practice_problem_turtle_for_loops_1
     :nocodelens: